Sean Hannity called out Nike following the announcement that Colin Kaepernick is the new face of the company’s “Just Do It” campaign.

 Stories from Sean Hannity

-Constitutional expert and "Life, Liberty & Levin" host Mark Levin said on "Hannity" that new revelations about Robert Mueller's investigation into President Donald Trump and alleged Russian collusion appear to render the probe unconstitutional.
+Constitutional law attorney and "Life, Liberty & Levin" host Mark Levin said Monday on "Hannity" that President Donald Trump is "in good shape," unlikely to be indicted or impeached despite anger from the left.